The Way: Martin Sheen as a grieving father attempting to complete a pilgrimage begun by his late son pauses at the spot where the young man died.

 He tries it again the next day and again has to give up for the day earlier than he wants to and not as far as long as he feels he needs to be.

 He keeps trying.
 He marches like a soldier.
 He strolls.
 He picks up his feet and he scuffs along.
 He races forward, then he drifts backwards.
 At one point he adopts the hip-waggling strut of a shopping mall power walker.
 But he simply can’t find his stride.

 The route he’s following is not arbitrary and it’s not one he’s laid out for himself.
-He is following a path pilgrims of all faiths and driven by all kinds of motives, some spiritual, have followed for over a thousand years.
+He is following a path pilgrims of all faiths and driven by all kinds of motives have followed for over a thousand years.
 El Camino de Santiago.
 The Way of St James.
 Tom Avery is taking a journey his son Daniel, a perpetual grad student who abandoned his studies and left his dissertation to finish itself in order to travel the world, began.
 But Daniel had an accident his first day out.
 We’re not given the details but he appears to have died in a fall, having gotten lost in a mountain fog and wandered off a cliff.
 Tom came over to bring Daniel’s body home but impulsively decided to walk the Camino in his son’s stead.